Coronavirus: German company BioNTech says its vaccine is 90% effective | DW | 09.11.2020

 Analysis of the experimental vaccine trials appeared to effectively prevent infection in participants "without prior evidence of SARS-Cov-2 infection," the joint statement said.

 Pfizer cautioned that the initial protection rate may still change as time goes on and made clear that the vaccine was unlikely to be available before the end of the year.
-Nevertheless, Pfizer's senior vice president of clinical development, Dr Bill Gruber told AP: "We are very encouraged."
+Nevertheless, Pfizer's senior vice president of clinical development, Dr Bill Gruber told the Associated Press: "We are very encouraged."

 German Health Minister Jens Spahn said the European Union will wait to approve the vaccine until late-stage safety data is collected to ensure the broadest possible acceptance for the vaccine.